Classes for communication with backend H2O servers.

 - jar_path – Path to the h2o.jar executable.
 If not given, then we will search for h2o.jar in the locations returned by ._jar_paths().

 - nthreads – Number of threads in the thread pool.
 This should be related to the number of CPUs used. -1 means use all CPUs on the host.
 A positive integer specifies the number of CPUs directly.

 - enable_assertions – If True, pass -ea option to the JVM.

 - max_mem_size – Maximum heap size (jvm option Xmx), in bytes.

 - min_mem_size – Minimum heap size (jvm option Xms), in bytes.

 - log_dir – Directory for H2O logs to be stored if a new instance is started.
-Default directory is determined
+Default directory is determined by H2O internally.

 - port – Port where to start the new server.
 This could be either an integer, or a string of the form “DDDDD+”, indicating that the server should start looking for an open port starting from DDDDD and up.

 - name – name of the h2o cluster to be started